History of Crown Heights: The Farband – 305 Kingston Avenue

 The record of the city deeds.
 Usually deed records start from 1898 but here they only start from 1934

 The Farband Culture Center, the ‘Yiddish Natsionaler Arbeter Farband’ or the Jewish National Workers Alliance, purchased the building in 1952.
 The Farband was a socialist, Yiddish speaking labor Zionist movement across America and they purchased this building for their Crown Heights local.
 There was a bigger Farband on Utica Avenue.
-The Labor Zionist party engaged in various activities, including oneg Shabbat, find, and find.
+The Labor Zionist party engaged in various activities, including oneg Shabbat, housing and health insurance for its members.
 The building was subsequently referred to as the as the “Farband” (association in Yiddish).

 In the late 1960s, the neighborhood underwent significant changes and the Rebbe sent a directive, a “Tzetel,” to a community activist, Rabbi Leibel Alevsky of Tzach, saying, “Does Tzach have anything more important to do than helping in the Shchuna?”
 Subsequently, Rabbi Alevsky worked to ensure that real estate stayed in the hands of the community.